 - ਨਾਪਾਕ ਪਾਕੁ ਕਰਿ ਹਦੂਰਿ ਹਦੀਸਾ ਸਾਬਤ ਸੂਰਤਿ ਦਸਤਾਰ ਸਿਰਾ ॥: Purify what is impure, and let the Lord’s Presence be your religious tradition.
 Let your Intact Consciousness (“Saabat Soorat”) be the turban on your head (sggs 1084).

-The SGGS reasons or argues (ਤਰਕ-the science of logic…) with nonsense practices of other faiths or religions (ਦੂਸਰੀਆ ਮੱਤਾਂ) and questions their crafty conduct, Karamkaand, falsehood, greed, etc. If Gurmat (Upadesh or the Way of life based on the GIAAN or Wisdom of the SGGS) is adulterated by the wicked Pujaaree system in Sikhi and thus follows the same stupidity of other man-made faiths or religions, then they will also debate, argue (ਤਰਕ), raise their finger and question Sikhs (student or learners of the SGGS)!
+The SGGS reasons or argues (ਤਰਕ-the science of logic…) with nonsense practices of other faiths or religions (ਦੂਸਰੀਆ ਮੱਤਾਂ) and questions their crafty conduct, Karamkaand, falsehood, greed, etc. If Gurmat (Upadesh or Way of the SGGS) is adulterated by the wicked Pujaaree system in Sikhi and thus follows the same stupidity of other man-made faiths or religions, then they will also debate, argue (ਤਰਕ), raise their finger and question Sikhs (student or learners of the SGGS)!